What happens when you swap your home

 When will you make your decision?

-By law, we must make a decision within 42 days of receiving your completed application form.
-However, the actual date of the exchange of homes is subject to completion of essential gas safety checks.
+By law, we must make a decision within 42 days of receiving your completed full application form.

 If we refuse your application, we will write to you within 42 days of receiving your application to explain why we have refused and tell you how you can appeal.